joe307bad/badahub/BadaHub.Client/README.md

 # BadaHub.Client
 BenjaOS/Electron/Ionic/Angular bootable kiosk application and mobile application.
-The goal of this project to be able to deploy this to virtually any device and consume the same information from the API.
+The goal of this project to be able to deploy one set of code to virtually any device and consume the same information from the API.

 ### ToDo
 - [ ] Build project with Polyonic